nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `dlasg 2`

-* This command can only be made after listing a particular module (i.e `cd MODULE`)
+* This command can only be made after changing directory to a particular module (i.e `cd MODULE`).

 ### Grade a student's assignment : `grade`

 Format: `grade INDEX n/ASSIGNMENT st/STATUS [s/SCORE]`

-* This command can only be made after listing a particular module (i.e `cd MODULE`)
+* This command can only be made after changing directory to a particular module (i.e `cd MODULE`).
 * Assigns a grade to the student identified specified `INDEX` used in the displayed student list.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * `ASSIGNMENT` refers to the name of the assignment that this grade should be assigned to.
 The name of the assignment is **case sensitive**.
 * Status has 3 possible inputs: Not submitted, Submitted or Graded